ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 | mutliple-node nodelist| The nodelist is converted to `BooleanTrue`.<br>The expression result is true. | The nodelist is converted to `Nothing`.<br>The expression result is false. |

 The expression outcome is different in the multiple-node nodelist case.
-This is a result of the type system and cannot be resolved in a way that keeps the type system consistent.
+This is a result of the type system and conversions, and it cannot be resolved in a way that keeps the type system consistent.
 Instead, this behavior is explicitly called out for awareness.